 From its inception in 1975, the CSI Parish Dubai has been led under the vision and guidance of fourteen Vicars appointed by the CSI Madhya Kerala Diocese from time to time, and is currently functioning under the guidance of Rev. Shaji Jacob Thomas, who is our Vicar since 2020.

-Currently, regular Worship services are conducted on Fridays at the Holy Trinity Church, Oud Metha and at our Church in Fujairah.
+Currently, regular Worship services are conducted on Sundays at the Holy Trinity Church, Oud Metha and at our Church in Fujairah.

-We are grateful to the Rulers of the United Arab Emirates , who continues to give us permission to worship as a community in this land.
+We are grateful to the Rulers of the United Arab Emirates, who continue to give us permission to worship as a community in this land.

 Above all we give glory to our Almighty God who alone is worthy of all honour and thank Him for guiding our parish in this land, through all these years.